+- Contract cheating and impersonation - Incorrect or unethical use of AI for an assessment - Undisclosed use of AI for the completion of an assessment - submitting (for assessment or review) work prepared by another person. - collusion, such as any unauthorised collaboration in preparation or presentation of work, including knowingly allowing personal work to be copied by others. - all forms of cheating in examinations and other assessment tasks. - offering or accepting bribes (money or sexual or other favours), e.g., for admission or for grades, and - use of online cheating services

 Appeal A request by an individual for review of a decision about a complaint.
 Collusion Working with another person to produce assessable work when that collaboration is not specified within an assessment.
-Contract Cheating/ Impersonation Engaging someone else (a third party) paid or unpaid to do the work and then submitting it as your own.
+Contract Cheating/ Engaging someone else (a third party) paid or unpaid to do the work and then submitting it as your own.
 Doing work for someone else, in a paid or unpaid capacity, that they then submit as their own work for assessment.
 Purchasing materials or obtaining assessable work from a third party and submitting it as your own.

+Grievance (Academic)

-Grievance (Academic) Those matters that pertain to conduct, behaviours and issues and breaches of policy that are not academic in nature and or may be criminal in nature.
-Investigator A person with the delegated authority to investigate grievances.
+Those matters that pertain to conduct, behaviours and issues and breaches of policy that are not academic in nature and or may be criminal in nature.

+Investigator

+A person with the delegated authority to investigate grievances.
 This may be a nominated NIDA staff member or an externally engaged investigator.

+Making up Information

+This means making up:

+- information about survey/research/experimental data and information. - referencing sources that do not exist.

+Plagiarism

-Making up Information This means making up: • information about survey/research/experimental data and information. • referencing sources that do not exist.
-Plagiarism Plagiarism is a form of academic dishonesty.
-It means using the words, work or ideas of others and presenting them as your own in your written work or in oral presentations, designs, artwork, makes or performances It doesn't matter where you got the information.
+Plagiarism is a form of academic dishonesty.
+It means using the words, work or ideas of others and presenting them as your own in your written work or in oral presentations, designs, artwork, makes or performances.

+It doesn't matter where you got the information.
 It might come from websites, journals, books, e-journals and audio visual, speeches, plays, lectures, phrases, ideas, diagrams, images, methods, artworks, musical scores or other student's work.
 If you haven't referenced it correctly, it is plagiarism.
-Plagiarism can include: mentioning the source in your bibliography but not using correct referencing in the body of your work changing the order of words but keeping the same idea or concept withou correctly referencing it quoting from, a lecture or speech without referencing the speaker correctly referencing a secondary source without correctly referencing the primary source copying some or all of another student's work without acknowledging the student presenting for assessment a visual image, digital artefact or physical object that was designed or made by someone else

-Self-Plagiarism Recycling or resubmitting your own work is self-plagiarism and means that you = = : : : : : : : : : : : : : : : : : : resubmit work that you have already submitted and had assessed, either for the same subject or the same course without permission of your teacher to do so.
+Plagiarism can include:

+- mentioning the source in your bibliography but not using correct referencing in the body of your work - changing the order of words but keeping the same idea or concept without correctly referencing it quoting from, a lecture or speech without referencing the speaker correctly referencing a secondary source without correctly referencing the primary source copying some or all of another student's work without acknowledging the student presenting for assessment a visual image, digital artefact or physical object that was designed or made by someone else Recycling or resubmitting your own work is self-plagiarism and means that you resubmit work that you have already submitted and had assessed, either for the same subject or the same course without permission of your teacher to do so.
 It's great to build on previous learning and work but you need to check with your teacher before handing in the assessment about how to do this.
-Unit/Unit of Study A qualification is broken down into a number of Units of Study, which each have a Census Date.
+A qualification is broken down into a number of Units of Study, which each have a Census Date.
 Each Unit of Study comprises a proportion of the learning and assessment that contributes to completion of the whole course.

-3. SCOPE OF POLICY
+2. SCOPE OF POLICY